redstone-finance/redstone-evm-connector/README.md

 contract YourContractName is PriceAware {
 ```

 After applying the mentioned change you will be able to access the data calling the local [getPriceFromMsg](https://github.com/redstone-finance/redstone-flash-storage/blob/price-aware/contracts/message-based/PriceAware.sol#L29) function.
-You should pass the symbol of the asset, converted to `bytes32`:
+You should pass the symbol of the asset converted to `bytes32`:

 ```js
 uint256 ethPrice = getPriceFromMsg(bytes32("ETH"));